Vanchen07/twitta/README.md

-[Burps](https://burp-burp.herokuapp.com/#/) is a clone of the popular social media app, Twitter.
+[Burps](https://burp-burp.herokuapp.com/#/) is inspired by the popular social media app, Twitter.
 Users can express their food cravings through burps and see what others are burping as well.

 ![Splash](splash.png)